rafd/lighthouse-js-lectures/wXdX-security/notes.md

 Now that you can create web apps, it is your responsibility to make the work properly.

+usually...
+  allow attack to
+     do  or   see
+  something they're not supposed to

-Security issues are often non-technical
+Security issues are not just technical
    (ex. figuring out answers to password reset questions)
+      "social engineering"

 Direct vulnerabilities